chemicalfiend/md_utils/README.md

 # md_utils

-tools, utilities, miscellaneous files for molecular dynamics simulations
+Tools, utilities, miscellaneous files for molecular dynamics simulations.
+A lot of poorly written / unoptimised / redundant code that I plan to incorporate into other repositories or future projects.